 Brackish Groundwater Desalination

-Desalination uses a filtering process called reverse osmosis that removes 99.9 percent of the salts and minerals from the water.
-Once treated, the water tastes the same as Edwards Aquifer water and blends with the rest of the water in our system.
+Groundwater desalination uses a filtering process called reverse osmosis that removes 99.9 percent of the salts and minerals form the water.
+Once treated, the water tastes similar to Edwards Aquifer water and blends with SAWS’ other water sources.